Sorry, you need to enable JavaScript to visit this website.

 Bookmark and Share

-DC's Progress
+Our History & DC's Progress

 Age-Friendly DC released its first five-year plan in December 2014.
-Progress addressing goals and strategies developed by the Task Force and its Domain Task Force Committees was reported annually.
-Then in 2017, Age-Friendly DC completed an evaluation, consulting DC residents throughout the city.
+Progress addressing goals and strategies developed by the Task Force and its Domain Task Force Committees was reported annually. in 2017, Age-Friendly DC completed an evaluation, consulting DC residents throughout the city.
 That evaluation led to the Five-Year Progress Report to the World Health Organization.
-Create a link to the Five-Year Progress Report to the World Health Organization (attached).
+Both WHO and AARP recognized DC for its Age-Friendly changes, including:

-• Converting park equipment in recreation areas for exercise and fun for persons of all ages and abilities.
+• Converting park equipment in recreation areas for exercise and fun for persons of all ages and abilities

-• Launching and continuing Safe at Home, DC’s program modifies homes for aging in place,
+• Launching and continuing Safe at Home, DC’s program modifies homes for aging in place

-• Opening Plaza West, with affordable residences for grand families, older adults raising children.
+• Opening Plaza West, with affordable residences for grand families, older adults raising children

 • Integrating ride sharing companies and increasing accessible taxis

-• Creating intergenerational gardening to maintain school gardens during summer breaks.
+• Creating intergenerational gardening to maintain school gardens during summer breaks

 • Launching and continually growing the number of Age-Friendly Businesses

-• Beginning Alternative Pathways to Employment for residents 50 and over to pursue second and third careers.
+• Beginning Alternative Pathways to Employment for residents 50 and over to pursue second and third careers

 • Training direct service providers in LGBTQ cultural competency